 Dr. Moore graduated from Southern Methodist University with a BS in Biology and went on to Texas Tech University for medical school.
 She completed her residency in Pediatrics at Arkansas Children’s Hospital and after residency jointed the Adolescent Medicine Section as an Assistant Professor.
 Dr. Moore became the Medical Director for the Child and Adolescent Eating Disorders Program in 2014 and helped expand the program over the next few years.
 In July 2017, Dr. Moore joined Eating Recovery Center as the Associate Medical Director and brings special expertise in managing the medical complications associated with Eating Disorders.

-Catherine L. Ruscitti, PsyD, is a licensed psychologist and Clinical Manager at Eating Recovery Center/Insight Behavioral Health of Houston.
+Dr. Catherine Ruscitti, PsyD, CEDS is a licensed clinical psychologist, a Certified Eating Disorder Specialist, and the Clinical Director at Eating Recovery Center of Houston.
 She is also the author of The Anorexia Recovery Skills Workbook: A Comprehensive Guide to Cope with Difficult Emotions, Embrace Self-Acceptance and Prevent Relapse.
+After receiving a dual degree with a Bachelor of Science in Neuroscience and a Bachelor of Arts in Psychology, she continued her studies in clinical psychology and obtained a Master of Science and a Doctor of Psychology in Clinical Psychology.
 Dr. Ruscitti completed her predoctoral and postdoctoral training with Baylor College of Medicine at The Menninger Clinic in Houston, TX.
-Dr. Ruscitti specializes in the assessment and treatment of adolescents and adults with eating disorders and comorbid struggles, including mood disorders, anxiety and trauma, and personality disorders.
-She is passionate in treating binge eating disorder and other loss of control eating disorders, and she leads the Binge Eating Treatment and Recovery (BETR) team at ERC Houston.
-Her professional interests include the use of acceptance and commitment therapy (ACT) in the treatment of eating disorders and the role of emotion regulation in recovery from eating disorders.
-Dr. Ruscitti is active in conducting research on eating disorders and has published several papers on the topic.
+Dr. Ruscitti specializes in the assessment and treatment of adolescents and adults with eating disorders and related conditions.
+Her professional interests include treatment interventions for binge eating disorder and the use of acceptance and commitment therapy in the treatment of eating disorders.
+In addition to direct care, Dr. Ruscitti presents educational lectures to professionals and the general community, is active in conducting research on eating disorders, and has published several papers on the topic.

 Jason James, MD